karthiklearns/karthiklearns.github.io/about.md

 ## A Few Requests and Disclaimers
 1. If you know me and you find this blog, let's not talk about it.
 I know this request is a bit pretentious and self-involved, but I guess I don't really want to talk about my writing with anyone I know right now.
 I'm aware that it's not very good yet, and so I hope we can all keep the snickering about it to a minimum.

 2. I will be activly rewriting posts on this blog.
-My intention is to become a better writer, and I've heard that editing mt work is an important element of that.
+My intention is to become a better writer, and I've heard that editing my work is an important element of that.
 Moreover, especially with regards to political takes, I know from experience that my views evolve over time as I learn more.
 So, post dates may be inaccurate, and the content of posts may shift over time.

 3. The certainty with which I write doesn't represent the certainty of my beliefs.
 A dear friend of mine is has imbued me with a deep sense that we tend to be broadly overconfident.
-I'd like to acknowledge that reality; however, I think that including too many disclaimers will weaken the quality of my writing, so I will try to avoid expressing this sentiment in my individual peices.
+I'd like to acknowledge that reality; however, I think that including too many disclaimers will weaken the quality of my writing, so I will try to avoid expressing that sentiment in my individual peices.

 Best,